Garrett Riley: SMU

 Riley was named the offensive coordinator and quarterbacks coach at SMU in 2020.

 The SMU offense ranked in the top 15 in both scoring and total offense both years with Riley as the playcaller.

 TCU

 Riley was named the offensive coordinator at TCU in December 2021.
 TCU had the 9th highest scoring offense in the 2022 season with 38.8 pts/game.
 He was awarded the 2022 Broyles Award for the top assistant coach in college football.

 Clemson

 Riley left TCU to take the offensive coordinator position at Clemson on January 12, 2023, replacing Brandon Streeter.

+Missouri

+On January 9, 2026, Riley was hired by Missouri to become an offensive assistant.

 Personal life

 He is the younger brother of USC head coach Lincoln Riley.